 - Installing the new stove.

 - Discussing best practices for operating and maintaining the stove, including best practices for wood burning and chimney cleaning.
-Additional information on how to burn wood more cleanly and efficiency can be found on the EPA’s Burn Wise website and in the Northeast Hearth, Patio & Barbecue Association’s Consumer Fact Sheets.
+Additional information on how to burn wood more cleanly and efficiency can be found on the EPA’s Burn Wise website and on the Department of Energy’s wood and pellet heating website.

 - Apply for the rebate on behalf of the homeowner.
 The rebate amount should be treated as an instant discount to the homeowner on the total cost of the project and listed as such on the project invoice.
 The homeowner will need to provide the stove professional with:

 - A signed participant's agreement